-- 11. Start the Viewer, click the g! icon to access the main menu, then click the lighting icon to access the available lighting zones. - 12.
+- 9. Start the Viewer, click the g! icon to access the main menu, then click the lighting icon to access the available lighting zones. - 10.
 Click the Schedule icon to access the Lighting Schedule page.

-- Notice at the top right you can select to view or edit either configured schedule, with the name depicting the House Modes using that schedule. - In the main window below that is an area for each scheduled period showing its name and the time it is set to run.
-By default, all schedules are set to Sunrise. - For each Period there are controls to adjust the time type, time, add commands to the period, and test the schedule.
+• Notice at the top right you can select to view or edit either configured schedule, with the name depicting the House Modes using that schedule.

-- 13. Configure the start times for each period for the Home Mode.
-Set the Morning period to be 30 minutes after sunrise, the Evening to be 15 minutes before sunset, and the Late Night to be at 11:30pm. - a.
-Click the Time Type button on the Morning period to cycle through the choices until Sunrise is selected.
-Then click the right arrow (later) twice to set the morning period 30 minutes after sunrise. - b.
-Repeat the step above to set the Evening period to be 15 minutes before sunset and the Late Night to use the clock at 11:35pm.
-Your screen should look like the one shown.
+- In the main window below that is an area for each scheduled period showing its name and the time it is set to run.
+By default, all schedules are set to Sunrise. - For each Period there are controls to adjust the time type, time, add commands to the period, and test the schedule. - 11.
+Configure the start times for each period for the Home Mode.
+Set the Morning period to be 30 minutes after sunrise, the Evening to be 15 minutes before sunset, and the Late Night to be at 11:00pm. - a.
+For the Morning period, since Sunrise is already selected, click the right arrow (later) twice to set the morning period 30 minutes after sunrise. - b.
+For the Evening and Late Night periods, first select the type of time by clicking the time type in the top center of the period, and then select "Sunset" or "Clock."
+Then click the left or right arrows to adjust the increments as desired.
+For this exercise, set the Evening period to be 15 minutes before sunset and the Late Night to use the clock at 11:00pm.
+Your screen should look like the one shown below.

-- 14. Click on the Morning period then click the + Command button to open the Add Commands page. - 15.
-Click the Switches tab, select Porch light then Off and click + Add to configure the porch light to turn off in the morning period.
+- 12. Click on the Morning period then click the + Switches button at the bottom of the screen to open the Add Commands page. - 13.
+Select the Device Porch light, the Command Off, and then click + to configure the porch light to turn off in the morning period.